Islands of Dreams: Best Island Hopping Destinations in

 welcome you.

-So, grab your flip-flops, load your playlist, and set sail
+So grab your flip-flops, load your playlist, and set sail

 toward the turquoise waters of Thailand!